efyoungud/prioritevac/README.md

 yellow to red to signify occupants are able to leave through them.

  -Agents (people): Agents within the model are based on people in attendence at the night of the fire.
-Information was collected on all people and included their age, sex, group type, group number, and if they had visited the club prior to the night of the fire.
+Information was collected on all people where possible and included their age, sex, group type, group number, and if they had visited the club prior to the night of the fire.
 Our model presents the agents placed within their area based on their initial location.
  Placement of these agents is randomized based on their initial location given the area that they are in (bar area, dance floor, etc).